andrew/ultimate-awesome/README.md

 - [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [awesome-gamemaker](https://github.com/bytecauldron/awesome-gamemaker) - A curated list of awesome libraries, snippets, guides, and projects for GameMaker.
 - [Awesome-Mamba-in-Low-Level-Vision](https://github.com/csguoh/Awesome-Mamba-in-Low-Level-Vision) - A paper list of recent mamba efforts for low-level vision.
-- [awesome-java-interview-resource](https://github.com/javabuddy/awesome-java-interview-resource) - Best collection of Java Interview resources including books, courses, interview questions and answers on different topics like core java, collections, mutlithreading, functional programming, serialization, design patterns and more. .
+- [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
+Explore the blend of machine learning algorithms and musical creativity.
 - [awesome-ecommerce-stack](https://github.com/astrotars/awesome-ecommerce-stack) - 💰 Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores.
 - [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.